 \section{Summary and conclusions}

-In this paper, we have studied two meromorphic {\it Ans\"atze} for the dressed quark propagator, suggested in Refs.~\cite{Mello:2017mor} and \cite{Alkofer:2003jj}.
+In this paper, we have studied two meromorphic {\it Ans\"atze} for the dressed quark propagator (suggested in Refs.~\cite{Mello:2017mor} and \cite{Alkofer:2003jj}), which represent strongly nonperturbative dressing, but still permit formulating clear connections between Euclidean and Minkowski spacetime calculations.
 Thanks to the quark--level Goldberger--Treiman relation (\ref{GTrelation}), the pseudoscalar BS vertex can be related to the dynamically dressed mo\-men\-tum--dependent quark mass function \cite{Roberts:1994dr}.
-Besides, by exploiting the Ball--Chiu vertex \cite{Ball:1980ay,Ball:1980ax} as an approximation for the fully dressed quark--quark--photon vertex, we are provided with all the necessary elements to calculate the pion decay constant, EMFF, TFF, and PDA.
+Additionally, by exploiting the Ball--Chiu vertex \cite{Ball:1980ay,Ball:1980ax} as an approximation for the fully dressed quark--quark--photon vertex, we are provided with all the necessary elements to calculate the pion decay constant, EMFF, TFF, and PDA.
 The related amplitudes were calculated using several methods in order to check the robustness of the results.

-The used quark {\it Ans\"atze} as well as the pertaining vertices exhibit mass--like singularities on the real timelike mo\-men\-tum axis and do not obey the pQCD asymptotic behavior; hence, we can hardly expect that the correct perturbative asymptotic behavior of the electromagnetic form factor, $F_\pi(Q^2)\propto 1/(Q^2\ln(Q^2))$, will be attained.
-Indeed, our numerical evaluation of $F_\pi(Q^2)$ up to $Q^2=40~\GeV^2$ did not show evidence that either $F_\pi(Q^2)\sim 1/(Q^2\ln(Q^2))$ limit or simpler power--law $F_\pi(Q^2)\allowbreak\sim 1/Q^2$ limit is reached.
-However, it should be acknowledged that the exact asymptotic behavior is of purely academic interest here because (a) it is generally expected that the asymptotic regime probably starts at $Q^2\gtrsim 20~\GeV^2$, well above Jefferson Lab capability after proposed upgrade \cite{PR12-06-101}, (b) and even existing Cornell experimental data at $Q^2=6.30~\GeV^2$ and $9.77~\GeV^2$ have large error bars \cite{Bebek:1977pe}.
-For high $Q^2$, our results for $Q^2 F_\pi(Q^2)$ obviously deviates from those of Ref.~\cite{Mello:2017mor}.
+The used quark {\it Ans\"atze} as well as the pertaining vertices exhibit masslike singularities on the real timelike mo\-men\-tum axis and do not obey the pQCD asymptotic behavior; hence, we can hardly expect that the correct perturbative asymptotic behavior of the electromagnetic form factor $F_\pi(Q^2)\propto 1/(Q^2\ln(Q^2))$ will be attained.
+Indeed, our numerical evaluation of $F_\pi(Q^2)$ up to $Q^2=40~\unit{\GeV}^2$ did not show evidence that either $F_\pi(Q^2)\sim 1/(Q^2\ln(Q^2))$ limit or simpler power--law $F_\pi(Q^2)\allowbreak\sim 1/Q^2$ limit is reached.
+However, it should be acknowledged that the exact asymptotic behavior is of purely academic interest here because (a) it is generally expected that the asymptotic regime probably starts at $Q^2\gtrsim 20~\unit{\GeV}^2$, well above Jefferson Lab capability after proposed upgrade \cite{PR12-06-101}, (b) and even existing Cornell experimental data at $Q^2=6.30~\unit{\GeV}^2$ and $9.77~\unit{\GeV}^2$ have large error bars \cite{Bebek:1977pe}.
+For high $Q^2$, our results for $Q^2 F_\pi(Q^2)$ obviously deviate from those of Ref.~\cite{Mello:2017mor}.
 The low--$Q^2$ behavior of $F_\pi(Q^2)$, encoded in the pion charge radius $r_\pi$, was found to be in a reasonable agreement with experiment, given the simplicity of the model.